 This course is an introduction to Cost Accounting as a Management tool.
-Emphasis will be placed upon the application of cost accounting theory in the solution of problems and case studies.
+Emphasis is placed upon the application of cost accounting theory in the solution of problems and case studies.

-P- ACCT1000 Financial Accounting Principles 1 or P- ACCT1004 Introduction To Accounting or P- ACCT1010 Accounting 1 or P- ACCT1008 Financial Accounting 1 (ODE) or P- ACC9101 Introduction To Accounting or P- ACC2122 Financial Acctg.
-Principles 1 or P- ACC2113 Intro Accounting 1 or P- BDE2101 Introductory Accounting or P- BDE2123 Financial Acct I
+P- ACCT1000 Financial Accounting Principles 1 or P- ACCT1004 Introduction To Accounting or P- ACCT1010 Accounting 1 or P- ACCT1011 Financial Accounting 1 (ODE) or P- ACCT1008 Financial Accounting 1 (ODE) or P- ACC9101 Introduction To Accounting or P- ACC2122 Financial Acctg.
+Principles 1 or P- ACC2113 Intro Accounting 1 or P-BDE2101 Introductory Accounting or P- BDE2123 Financial Acct I

-ACCT3002 Advanced Computerized Accounting 42.0 Hours
+ACCT3000 Advanced Financial Accounting 42.0 Hours